Operations Research Among Key Populations in Ghana

 - People living with HIV/AIDs and adherence to treatment

-The information we collect- our analysis and recommendations- are being used by the Ghana AIDS Commission, USAID, and nongovernmental organizations to improve and expand services to these key populations.
+The information we collected along with our analysis and recommendations were used by the Ghana AIDS Commission, USAID, and nongovernmental organizations to improve and expand services to these key populations.
 For instance, of the 48 young women involved in sex work interviewed, we found that most of them had started at age 15 or earlier.
 However, most of the services provided to sex workers focus on adults.
 In the last year, our findings have led to programming specifically for adolescent girls at risk for or just getting involved in sex work.
+Additionally, we presented findings from six of our studies to stakeholders at the 3rd Annual NHARCON conference in Accra, Ghana.
+The audience included policy makers, NGO and government leaders, researchers, law enforcement, and members of key populations.
+The team held a series of final dissemination meetings in Accra and Kumasi, Ghana in May 2014 to share findings and gather feedback and insight from local experts.
+These dissemination meetings informed our final reports and recommendations, which are available on this website in the “Related Publications” section.
+We also published articles on two of these studies in a special issue of the Journal of Acquired Immune Deficiency Syndrome (JAIDS) devoted to Key Populations in West Africa (March 2015).

 Understanding the HIV Prevention Needs of Highly Vulnerable Populations in Ghana is an activity of the CGHD’s Project SEARCH (Supporting Evaluation and Research to Combat HIV/AIDS).